 Narrow conditions on 16th Street leave no space for bike lanes.

-Even as the City of Sacramento continues to install protected bikeways in the downtown Grid, notable disconnects persist at freeway ramps along the south and east edges, in the area north of P St. and west of 16th St., and and north of downtown to the American River.
+Even as the City of Sacramento continues to install protected bikeways in the downtown Grid, notable disconnects persist at freeway ramps along the south and east edges of the Grid, in the part of downtown north of P St. and west of 16th St., and north of downtown to the American River.

-In January we generated a lot of media attention to the need for more bridges across the American River.
-And this spring we went directly to the community to demonstrate the demand for much better access for people on bikes on N. 16th Street.
+In January, when Sacramento County closed the Jibboom Street Bridge for a 6-month-long rehab project, we generated some media attention to the need for more bridges across the American River.
+And this spring we went directly to the community and heard strong demand for much better access for bikes on N. 16th Street.

 We’ve been actively involved with generating public support for new off-street multi-use biking and walking paths, including the Mather Heritage Trail in Rancho Cordova, the Sycamore Trail in West Sacramento, the Dry Creek Greenway West in Roseville and the Sacramento River Parkway, Del Rio Trail and the Two Rivers Trail in Sacramento.